OchdasisjaSuppi/JH_JukeboxFramework/README.md

 # A mod framework for Jupiter Hell
 This framework can be used to add custom music to Jupiter Hell.<br/>
-I added more documentation to the Sound.lua file to help identify where the music files are used in the game.
+I added more documentation to the "[sound.lua](/sound.lua)" file to help identify where the music files are used in the game.

 ## Music File Format
 The game uses the Ogg Vorbis format for music files.